SeleniumHQ/seleniumhq.github.io/docs_source_files/content/getting_started_with_webdriver/locating_elements.de.md

 * `WebElement` represents a particular DOM node
   (a control, e.g. a link or input field, etc.)

-Once you have a reference to a web element that's been “found”, you can narrow the scope of your search by using the same call on that object instance:
+Once you have a reference to a web element that's been â€œfoundâ€�, you can narrow the scope of your search by using the same call on that object instance: